itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * All life is so transient that it can disappear in one moment like a bubble.
 All that you see in this world is transient and not true. #Motivation #Life #Reality
 * Let's always offer support and empathy to those around us, as we may not always know the battles they face. #Empathy #Advice #People
 * Never give up.
 Have hope.
 Expect only the best from life and take action to get it. #Motivation #Success #Advice #Hope
-* You may not have control over what happens every day.
-But you can decide which mindset you bring to a new day. #Motivation #Optimism #Positivity
 * Hard work is the chisel that sculpts your dreams into reality.
 The sweat you invest today paints the masterpiece of your future.
 Keep working hard, and watch your ambitions come to life. #Hardwork #Motivation #Success #Advice
 * Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for. #Motivation #Life #Advice #Satisfaction
 * Strength does not come from winning.
 Your struggles develop your strengths.
 When you go through hardships and decide not to surrender, that is strength. #Motivation #Strength